AlteproSolutions/servicenow-infoblox-importer/README.md

 ---

+## ⏰ Scheduling the Script with Cron

+You can run the infoblox_gpon_import.py script automatically on a regular schedule using Cron on Unix/Linux systems.
+Follow these steps to set up the Cron job:

+1. Verify Your Environment
+    Python & Dependencies:
+    Ensure that Python 3.6+ and all required libraries are installed.
+    If you’re using a virtual environment, make sure to reference the full path to your environment's Python executable.

+    Absolute Paths:
+    Cron jobs use a limited environment, so always use absolute paths for both the Python interpreter and the script.

+2. (Optional) Make the Script Executable
+    If you prefer running the script directly (without prefixing with python3), add a shebang at the top of your script:

+    ```python
+    #!/usr/bin/env python3
+    ```

+    Then, change its permissions to make it executable:

+    ```bash
+    chmod +x /path/to/infoblox_gpon_import.py
+    ```

+3. Open the Crontab Editor
+    To add a new cron job, open your crontab configuration file using:

+    ```bash
+    crontab -e
+    ```

+4. Add the Cron Job
+    Add a line in the editor with your desired schedule.
+For example, to run the script every day at 2:00 AM, you can add:

+    ```bash
+    0 2 * * * /usr/bin/python3 /path/to/infoblox_gpon_import.py >> /var/log/infoblox-gpon-import.log 2>&1
+    ```

+    Explanation of the Cron Fields:

+    0: Minute (0th minute of the hour)

+    2: Hour (2 AM)

+    *: Every day of the month

+    *: Every month

+    *: Every day of the week

+    If you are using a virtual environment, ensure that you use the Python interpreter from that environment:

+    ```bash
+    0 2 * * * /path/to/venv/bin/python /path/to/infoblox_gpon_import.py >> /var/log/infoblox-gpon-import.log 2>&1
+    ```

+5. Save and Exit
+    After adding your cron entry, save the file and exit the editor.
+Cron will automatically pick up the changes, and your script will run at the scheduled times.

+6. Verify the Cron Job
+    You can verify your cron jobs by listing them:

+    ```bash
+    crontab -l
+    ```

+---

 ## 🛡️ Notes on Security

 - SSL verification is **disabled by default** (`VERIFY_SSL = False`) to allow self-signed certificates.
 You should enable verification in production environments.